ckshitij/file-mgmt-srv/ReadMe.md

-# Media Management Service
+# File Management Service

-Service used to centrally store the differnt type media like images, video audio etc and can be accessible using the endpoints.
+Service used to centrally store the differnt type media files like images, video audio etc and can be accessible using the endpoints.
 Initally it is going to support the Upload and Download functionality using `mongo DB grid-fs` and `go-kit` to access the resource.

-## API Workflow:
+## Service Flow

 - Upload file workflow has the below steps:
     - Initialize the Upload process